A tribute to the life and work of Brian Torode

-Also Father of William the Elder, Edmund, Richard, Francis, Thomas, Giles, Richard and William the Younger
+Also Father of William the Elder, Edmund, Richard, Francis, John, Thomas, Mary Shott and William the Younger

-Robert Winstone I of Brookthorpe and Wheatenhurst was the son of Thomas and Alice Winstone of Brookthorpe.
-He married Ellen Giles and had five sons and with his wife, Julian Berry, he had a son John who was baptised at Brookthorpe on 8th December 1575.
+Robert Winstone I of Brookthorpe and Wheatenhurst was the son of Thomas Winstone of Brookthorpe.

 In the Brookthorpe Court Roll, 1693 (Call No. D1305 M1/1 Acc 681 reference is made to Thomas Winstone II’s grandfather, Thomas Winston of Brookthorpe but this must be an error.

 Robert Winston(e) I made his will on 12th October 1604 and he mentions his sons William the Elder, Edmund who was below the age of apprenticeship, Richard who was below the age of twenty-one, William ‘the Younger’ who was aged under twenty-one, Francis under twenty-one, Thomas and a daughter who had a son, Robert Shott, who was also under twenty-one in 1614.
 He also mentioned his brother-in-law, William Vowells.

 Robert Winston(e) I was buried on 6th August 1615 at Wheatenhurst.
 Probate was granted in 1615.

 Husband of Katherine

 Also Father of Anne, Ursula and Robert